VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 In addition, you can use event sourcing as a source of audit data, as a way to query historic state, gain new business insights from past data, and to replay events for debugging and problem analysis.

+### Eventual consistency

+Eventual consistency is a consistency model whereby after an update to a data object, the storage system does not guarantee that subsequent accesses to that object will return the updated value.
+However, the storage system does guarantee that if no new updates are made to the object during a sufficiently long period of time, then eventually all accesses can be expected to return the last updated value.

 ## User stories